Mqtth3w/library-Telegram-bot/README.md

 -  `/setdesc <ISBN10 or ISBN13> <New book's description>` changes the book's description to the specified.
 -  `/setlang <ISBN10 or ISBN13> <New book's language code>` changes the book's language code (e.g., en, it, ..) to the specified.
 -  `/setlocation <ISBN10 or ISBN13> <New book's location>` changes the book's location to the specified.
+-  `/setthumbnail <ISBN10 or ISBN13> <Thumbnail image link>` changes the book's thumbnail to the specified.

 ### 😊 User
 - Send any text message to search for  books by title in DB.